fusioncharts/faberjs/README.md

 # MASON
+Mason is an open source CSS Grid implementation.
+Unline HTML element which can leverage power of CSS for Grid layouting, objects like SVG or custom objects cannot do that.
+Hence this library tries to solve that problem.
 ## Introduction to CSS Grid
 CSS Grid Layout is the most powerful layout system available in CSS.
 It is a 2-dimensional system, meaning it can handle both columns and rows, unlike flexbox which is largely a 1-dimensional system.
 You work with Grid Layout by applying CSS rules both to a parent element (which becomes the Grid Container) and to that element's children (which become Grid Items).